st3kin/python_avo_toast_supply_chain_analysis/README.md

 ---

-## 🍞 Project Overview
+## Project Overview

 You're in Sydney, crafting a plate of avocado toast; a staple of modern breakfast culture.
 But have you ever wondered where those ingredients come from?
-In this project, I explore the **international supply chain** of this five-ingredient dish:
+In this project, I explore the international supply chain of this five-ingredient dish:

 - **Avocado**
 - **Lemon**